AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 Several security improvements have been made to the FDA accounts:

-* ODBC drivers are now directly installed in Adobe Campaign Third Parties.
+* ODBC drivers are now directly installed with Adobe Campaign Third Parties.
 Manual steps are no longer required to install the drivers.
 * The Snowflake external account now provides Keypair authentication.
 You can now use your Private key to authenticate.
 * The Azure Synapse external account now provides System-assigned managed identity authentication.
 * Google Big Query is now available for Hosted deployments.